EricTheToon/Fortlatro/README.md

 Delulu - Keep talking or die

 The Dark Presence - Jokers are debuffed until last hand

+Dark Voyager - Avoid hitting lasers Hitting lasers will kill you

+Fight The Storm - Defend the atlas

+Impostors - Add 10 impostor cards to your deck hands containing impostor cards do not score

+# 1 Stake
+Sweaty Stake - Finish the run at Ante 16 Finisher blinds appear every attention 8 antes

 # Be sure to check the config tab you can enable and disable sounds and blinds
 additional content with: